Updated 21 Jan 2025

 Explore the checklist for house sitters below, so that you’re prepared to look after the pet parents’ garden while they’re away.
 It’s always a good idea to get fully clued-up on your responsibilities, so you’re fully prepared before you arrive.

-- Special plant care.
-Do any of the indoor or outdoor plants need special attention?
-If so, what?
+Find out if any of the indoor or outdoor plants need special attention, and what that looks like.

-- Swimming pool.
-If they have one, how should you look after it?
-Are you allowed in?
+If they have one, find out how should you look after it and whether you're allowed in.

 And there we have it - your ultimate house sitter checklist for before your sit.
 You should receive a welcome guide from the pet parents so that you’re all clued-up on everything pets, home and garden, but it’s always good to ask as many questions as you can think of before the sit begins.